CoderHifzurRehman/LinkedIn-Clone---React-Project---xgwnoznoq6v4/README.md

 # Linkedin-Clone
-This Linked in clone is have basic features as linkedin like login, signup, like, comment, add Post, edit profile, connections.
+This Linkedin clone is the clone of linkedin web app and have basic features as linkedin like login, signup, like, comment, add Post, edit profile, connections.
 In this website user have create their account to use this app.
-In this i used firebase for a database.
+In this I used firebase for a database.

 # Preview
 ## Screenshot